topeberti/Polilingo/Docs/Backend.md

 **Outputs:**

-- Boolean value indicating if the answer is correct or not.
+- `correct`: Boolean value indicating if the answer is correct or not.
+- `explanation`: The explanation text from the question table.